 5) How do you balance being a parent and working at a mainstream Urban station?

 Whew!
 A lot of prayer and open dialogue!
 My working here gives me the opportunity to share things with him that I experience.
 I know he and his friends listen to the music, watch the videos, check out today's television shows; it is what it is.
 So instead of sheltering him, I use it as the opportunity to talk about life and many obstacles he'll face and how to make positive choices.
 And of course, we like some of the same songs!
 We both rap the radio edit of "Lifestyle" even though we have no idea what ol' boy saying.
 But it's catchy!

-8) Any advice for those just starting out in broadcasting?
+8) What advice do you have for those just starting out in broadcasting?

 Be okay with starting at the bottom.
 The sense of entitlement I have seen with some students coming in disturbs me.
 Nothing happens overnight.
 And then some of my younger ladies need to realize you need more than your pretty face to make it.
 I mentor young women so I am very passionate about their self-presentation.
 I had one girl sit with me who thought her "cuteness" was all she needed.
 But for every cute girl, there's one who is cuter ... and cute ain't forever!
 At the end of the day, being smart and strategic wins in the long run.

-9) Can you name some of the people who have mentored and influenced your career?
+Can you the people who have mentored and influenced your career?

 That guy I interned for.
 Sam somebody ... oh yeah, Sam Weaver.
 Myron Fears has always been my ace.
 He told me I had that radio thang the day he met me.
 I have had others in media who I consider "mentors in my head" though.
 Sidebar: Does that make me sound crazy?